Select the best women’s tennis racket according to your skill level and requirements.

 Body Size

 Rackets can significantly impact your performance and results if you think of them as extensions of your arm.
-It’s best to select a tennis racket with a wide frame if you have a weak natural physique, for example.
+It’s best to select a tennis racket with a wide frame if you have less natural power, for example.
 Rackets of this type produce a lot more power than others, which reduces the amount of effort you have to exert.

 Since your body produces power, choose a narrow frame racket if you’re strong.
 Don’t waste time trying to compensate for what you don’t have, but focus on what you do well.